Two-level systems and growth-induced metastability in hydrogenated amorphous silicon: Results and discussion

-The details of the local hydrogen environment in similar HWCVD $a$-Si:H has been obtained from proton nuclear magnetic resonance (NMR).
-These measurements have shown that hydrogen is primarily found as bonded Si--H, and secondarily as molecular H$_2$, in both cases either clustered or isolated~\cite{Wu1996,Su2000,Reimer1981}.
-The NMR spectra change irreversibly upon annealing at $T_A$ comparable to that used here, which is notably below $T_S$ and show that the as-prepared state is metastable~\cite{Baugh1999}.
-At these temperatures, above the H mobility threshold $T >$ 100 \degree C~\cite{Street1991}, hydrogen diffuses away from clustered Si--H regions and increases the fraction of isolated Si--H bonds, where it is trapped via a mechanism of reconstructing Si--H bonds~\cite{Beyer1983}.
-The trapped states that occur when H diffuses to a locally deep potential well originate either from a weak Si--Si bond that forms a dangling bond plus a Si--H bond~\cite{Branz1998}, or a dangling bond that then forms a Si--H bond~\cite{Fujita1994}.
-Hydrogen atoms may also combine with other H to produce H$_2$~\cite{Molina-Ruiz2018}.
+The local hydrogen environment in similar HWCVD $a$-Si:H samples shows that hydrogen is primarily found as bonded Si--H, and secondarily as molecular hydrogen (H$_2$), in both cases either clustered or isolated~\cite{Wu1996,Su2000,Reimer1981}.
+The NMR spectra change irreversibly upon annealing at $\textrm{T}_\textrm{A}$ comparable to that used here, which is notably below $\textrm{T}_\textrm{S}$ and show that the as-prepared state is metastable~\cite{Baugh1999}.
+At temperatures above the H mobility threshold ($\sim 100$ \degree C)~\cite{Street1991}, hydrogen diffuses away from clustered Si--H regions and increases the fraction of isolated Si--H bonds, where it is trapped via a mechanism of reconstructing Si--H bonds~\cite{Beyer1983}.
+The trapped states that occur when H diffuses to a locally deep potential well originate either from a weak Si--Si bond that forms a dangling bond plus a Si--H bond~\cite{Branz1998}, or a dangling bond that then forms a Si--H bond~\cite{Fujita1994KineticsSilicon}.
+Hydrogen atoms may also combine with other H to produce H$_2$~\cite{Baugh1999}.

-Hydrogen molecules can lead to a Schottky anomaly below 5 K attributed to the freezing of the rotational motion of ortho-H$_2$ trapped in the film~\cite{Graebner1985}.
-In the present study, annealing either increases the molecular H$_2$ concentration or leaves it unchanged but we find that annealing \textit{removes} the Schottky anomaly.
-Furthermore, we do not see any sign of the H$_2$ melting point in $C_P(T)$, unlike that observed in Ref.~\citenum{Graebner1985}, nor in $Q^{-1}(T)$ measurements of these samples~\cite{Molina-Ruiz2018}, implying that clusters of H$_2$ are not large enough to be detected by these means.
-These observations show that molecular hydrogen is likely present as isolated H$_2$ and is not the source of the Schottky anomaly.
+Hydrogen molecules have been shown to lead to a Schottky anomaly below 5 K, attributed to the freezing of the rotational motion of ortho-H$_2$ trapped in the film~\cite{Graebner1985}.
+Annealing might increase the molecular H$_2$ concentration or might leave it unchanged but, in the present study, we find that annealing \textit{removes} the Schottky anomaly, showing that the Schottky anomaly is not associated with molecular H$_2$.
+Furthermore, we see no sign of the H$_2$ melting point in $C_P(T)$, unlike that observed in Ref.~\citenum{Graebner1985}, implying that clusters of H$_2$ are not large enough to be detected by these means.
+These observations show that any molecular hydrogen is present as isolated H$_2$ and is not the source of the Schottky anomaly.
 We instead suggest that the Schottky anomaly is associated with distinct H sites with slightly different energies near metastable weak Si--Si bonds, such as would be found in low density, disordered regions of the film.
-In support of this idea, we note that in these samples the number of systems $N$ (in \%) with energy spitting $\Delta_0$ is comparable to but smaller than the at.\% H (Table~\ref{table1}).
+In support of this idea, we note that the percentage of the number of systems, $N$, with energy splitting $\Delta_0$ is comparable to but smaller than the at.\% H (Table~\ref{table1}).